 Although its roots lie in industrial prototyping from the mid-80s onwards, it’s fair to say that 3D printing has become a whole lot cooler of late.
-Whether you herald it as an impending revolution in consumer convenience, or are just keen to explore the creative opportunities of sculpting any conceivable object at the touch of a button, the technology is evolving fast.
+Whether you herald it as an impending revolution in consumer convenience, or are just keen to explore the creative opportunities of sculpting any conceivable object at the touch of a button, the technology is evolving fast (if you're inspired, see how you can make 3D prints using your own photos for free.

 “The ability to create something digitally, then moments later hold that thing in your hands, is pretty magical,” enthuses Brendan Dawes, founder of innovative product design start-up Beep Industries.
 “Sketches are great, but they’re only declarations of intent.
 3D printing makes those intentions real, and that’s pretty important.”